Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Related Work

-Ertugrul et al. \cite{9_ertugrul2018movie} employed BLSTM (Bidirectional Long Short-Term Memory) to classify movie genres based on sentences extracted from plot summaries.
-In \cite{10_hoang2018predicting}, GRU (Gated Recurrent Unit) was for a similar input/output.

-Kar et al. \cite{11_kar-etal-2018-folksonomication} engaged plot synopses and proposed CNN-FE (CNN with Flow of Emotions) encoded with emotion flow, CNN, and BLSTM to predict movie tags, i.e., genres and associated plot-related attributes (e.g., violence, suspenseful, melodrama).
-Battu et al. \cite{12_battu-etal-2018-predicting} identified genres from synopses of multi-language movies.
-They also attempted movie rating prediction.
-Multiple models based on CNN, LSTM, and GRU were used.
+\textbf{\em Textual Input:} Textual data in movies, including plots/ synopses, subtitles, and user-generated reviews on social media, offer valuable insights into genre identification.
+Ertugrul et al. \cite{9_ertugrul2018movie} employed BLSTM to classify movie genres based on sentences extracted from plot summaries.
+In \cite{10_hoang2018predicting}, GRU was for a similar input/output.
+Kar et al. \cite{11_kar-etal-2018-folksonomication} engaged plot synopses and used CNN encoded with the flow of emotions (CNN-FE) to predict movie tags, i.e., genres and associated plot-related attributes (e.g., violence, suspenseful, melodrama).
+Battu et al. \cite{12_battu-etal-2018-predicting} identified genres from multilingual movie synopses and attempted to predict movie ratings using CNN, LSTM, and GRU-based models.
 In \cite{13_wehrmann2018self}, CNN with a self-attention mechanism was used for genre classification from textual synopses.

-Movie screenplays were engaged by Gorinski et al. \cite{17_gorinski-lapata-2018-whats} to predict various movie attributes, including genre, mood, plot, and style.
-They used a multi-label encoder (MLE) and LSTM-based decoder for this task.
+Gorinski et al. \cite{17_gorinski-lapata-2018-whats} used a multi-label encoder (MLE) and LSTM-based decoder to predict various movie attributes, including genre, mood, plot, and style from screenplays.

-\textbf{\em Multimodal Input:} In the past, often, two or more modalities (e.g., text, image, video, audio) were combined and used for the genre identification.